Ozempic Alternatives: Complete 2025 Guide

 2) Wegovy (Semaglutide 2.4 mg)

-• What it is: A daily oral GLP-1 approved for type 2 diabetes (not a weight-loss indication).
+• Mechanism: Daily oral GLP-1 approved for type 2 diabetes (no weight-loss indication).

-• Evidence: Non-inferior to liraglutide for A1C and greater weight loss vs liraglutide/placebo at 26 weeks in PIONEER-4 (PIONEER-4 randomized trial).
+• Efficacy data: Non-inferior to liraglutide for A1C and greater weight loss vs liraglutide/placebo at 26 weeks in PIONEER-4 (PIONEER-4).

-• What it is: An oral combination medication for chronic weight management.
+• Mechanism: Oral combination medication FDA-approved for chronic weight management.

-• Effectiveness: ~5–9% average loss with lifestyle support (clinical efficacy review).
+• Efficacy data: ~5–9% average loss with lifestyle support (review).

-• Considerations: Nausea and constipation are common; avoid with chronic opioid therapy; seizure risk with bupropion.
+• Safety notes: Nausea and constipation common; contraindicated with chronic opioid therapy; seizure risk with bupropion.

 6) Orlistat (Xenical/Alli)

-• What it is: A lipase inhibitor that blocks some fat absorption; available Rx and OTC.
+• Mechanism: Lipase inhibitor that reduces fat absorption; available Rx (Xenical) and OTC (Alli).

-• Considerations: GI side effects (oily stools/urgency) are common; take fat-soluble vitamin supplementation if used long-term.
+• Safety notes: GI side effects (oily stools, urgency) common; fat-soluble vitamin supplementation may be needed with long-term use.

-• Weight effect: Generally weight-neutral; used for glycemic control rather than weight loss (DPP-4 inhibitor overview).
+• Weight data: Generally weight-neutral; used for glycemic control (overview).

 9) Metformin